codedeviate/aicollection/Writerside/topics/Go-Course-Dev-Tools-Detect-Executable-Format.md

 ## Step 2: Reading the Executable File

 First, we need to read the contents of the file.
 Go provides an excellent `os` package for working with files.
-Here's the updated code to open and read the file:

 ```go
 package main